jrsarath/Cynide/README.md

-# Cynide - The red pill of php application
+# Cynide - The kill switch
 a PHP class to backup, disable, destroy, or completely erase PHP applications remotely in special cases.
 ### Goals